-In 2015, the national median cost of a private room in a skilled nursing facility was $250 daily or $91,250 annually.
-The national range on a daily basis was a minimum of $101 and a maximum of $1,255.
+In 2019, the national median cost of a private room in a skilled nursing facility was $280 daily or $102,200 annually; for a semi-private room, $247 daily and $90,155 annually.
 Medicare covers only a limited amount of the cost, up to 100 days after a hospitalization.
 Long-term care insurance coverage varies by policy.

 These facilities provide full-time skilled nursing care that may be difficult for the family to provide in the home.
 Family members may visit or arrange to pick up a resident for a home visit, if the medical condition permits.